nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 The following two methods are useful when configuring YansWifiChannelHelper:

-* ``YansWifiChannelHelper::AddPropagationLoss`` adds a PropagationLossModel
+* ``YansWifiChannelHelper::AddPropagationLoss`` adds a PropagationLossModel; if one or more PropagationLossModels already exist, the new model is chained to the end
-  to a chain of PropagationLossModel
-* ``YansWifiChannelHelper::SetPropagationDelay`` sets a PropagationDelayModel
+* ``YansWifiChannelHelper::SetPropagationDelay`` sets a PropagationDelayModel (not chainable)

 YansWifiPhyHelper
 =================